-Introduction to the Consolidated Sustainability Statement
+ESRS 2 Introduction to the Consolidated Sustainability Statement

 The Corporate Sustainability Reporting Directive (CSRD) is a regulatory framework established by the EU to improve and standardise corporate sustainability reporting from 2024.
 Therefore, the ENAV Group has embarked on a process of adaptation that has led to more structured and in-depth reporting, as required by the regulations.
 This Consolidated Sustainability Statement (hereinafter also "CSS") identifies sustainability matters considered relevant and provides stakeholders with transparent, comparable and reliable information on the environmental, social and governance (ESG) performance of the ENAV Group.
 In compliance with the requirements of the CSRD Directive, the ENAV Group adopts the European Sustainability Reporting Standard (ESRS), which cover a wide range of sustainability topics.
 This standard ensures that the information reported is consistent and comparable across organisations and sectors.
-One of the founding elements of sustainability matters in relation to business activities and the value chain.
+One of the founding elements of sustainability reporting under the CSRD is what is known as the "double materiality analysis", through which the ENAV Group has identified material sustainability matters in relation to business activities and the value chain.
 This analysis enabled the implementation of sustainability reporting on the following aspects covered by the ESRS standard: general information; climate change; own workforce; workers in the value chain; affected communities; consumers and end-users; and business conduct.